top of page

 While this Bible seems to support the internment record and death register, can I accept the website's declaration that the Bible says it's true?

 I can not.
 I'm still waiting for someone in the Townley family to share pictures of the Bible.
-In the meantime, I'm going to look for other online family tree resources.
+In the meantime, I will look for other online family tree resources.

 Finding Clues on the FamilySearch Family Tree